2018 SF Giants Poised to Spiral into NL West Obscurity

 Part of the San Francisco’s tired blueprint each season is adding several aging, retread players that the front office and the team’s media broadcasters work overtime to incessantly promote.

-This year, the fanbase is being spoon-fed the following exciting stories lines:
+This year, the fanbase is being spoon-fed the following exciting story lines:

 –